Josip Broz Tito: Tito–Stalin split

-In the immediate aftermath of World War II, several armed incidents occurred between Yugoslavia and the Western Allies.
-Following the war, Yugoslavia acquired the Italian territory of Istria as well as the cities of Zadar and Rijeka.
-Yugoslav leadership was looking to incorporate Trieste into the country as well, which was opposed by the Western Allies.
-This led to several armed incidents, notably attacks by Yugoslav fighter planes on U.S. transport aircraft, causing bitter criticism from the West.
-In 1946 alone, the Yugoslav Air Force shot down two U.S. transport aircraft.
+In the aftermath of World War II, armed incidents occurred between Yugoslavia and the Western Allies.
+Yugoslavia acquired the Italian territory of Istria as well as the cities of Zadar and Rijeka.
+Yugoslav leadership was looking to incorporate Trieste as well, which was opposed by the Western Allies.
+This led to armed incidents, notably attacks by Yugoslav fighter planes on US transport aircraft, causing criticism from the West.
+In 1946, the Yugoslav Air Force shot down two US transport aircraft.
 The passengers and crew of the first plane were secretly interned by the Yugoslav government.
 The second plane and its crew were a total loss.
-The U.S. was outraged and sent an ultimatum to the Yugoslav government, demanding the release of the Americans in custody, U.S. access to the downed planes, and full investigation of the incidents.
-Stalin was opposed to what he felt were such provocations, as he believed the USSR unready to face the West in open war so soon after the losses of World War II and at the time when U.S. had operational nuclear weapons whereas the USSR had yet to conduct its first test.
-In addition, Tito was openly supportive of the Communist side in the Greek Civil War, while Stalin kept his distance, having agreed with Churchill not to pursue Soviet interests there, although he did support the Greek communist struggle politically, as demonstrated in several assemblies of the UN Security Council.
-In 1948, motivated by the desire to create a strong independent economy, Tito modelled his economic development plan independently from Moscow, which resulted in a diplomatic escalation followed by a bitter exchange of letters in which Tito wrote that "We study and take as an example the Soviet system, but we are developing socialism in our country in somewhat different forms".
+The US was outraged and sent an ultimatum to the Yugoslav government, demanding release of the Americans in custody, U.S. access to the downed planes, and full investigation of the incidents.
+Stalin was opposed to what he felt were provocations, as he believed the USSR unready to face the West in open war so soon after World War II and when U.S. had operational nuclear weapons, whereas the USSR had yet to conduct its first test.
+Tito was openly supportive of the communists in the Greek Civil War, while Stalin kept his distance, having agreed with Churchill not to pursue Soviet interests there, though he did support the Greek communists politically, as demonstrated in several assemblies of the UN Security Council.
+In 1948, motivated by the desire to create a strong independent economy, Tito modelled his development plan independently from Moscow, which resulted in a diplomatic escalation followed by a bitter exchange of letters in which Tito wrote that "We study and take as an example the Soviet system, but we are developing socialism in our country in somewhat different forms".

-Iosif Grigulevich (right) was one of several Soviet agents sent by Joseph Stalin to assassinate Tito.